oaimli/KGAlignmentPapers/README.md

 ## Classical/Traditional models

 * **Automatic interlinking of music datasets on the semantic web.** Y. Raimond, C. Sutton, and M. B. Sandler.
 Proceedings of Linking Data on the Web Workshop, 2008.
-* **Rdf-AI: an architecture for rdf datasets matching, fusion and interlink.** F. Scharffe, F. L. Yanbin, and C. Zhou.
+* **RDF-AI: an architecture for rdf datasets matching, fusion and interlink.** F. Scharffe, F. L. Yanbin, and C. Zhou.
 IJCAI, 2009.
 * **Discovering and maintaining links on the web of data.** J. Volz, C. Bizer, M. Gaedke, and G. Kobilarov.
 ISWC, 2009.
 * **LIMES: a time-efficient approach for large-scale link discovery on the web of data.** A.-C. N. Ngomo and S. Auer.
 IJCAI, 2011.